tan-yong-sheng/scraping_quickstart/README.md

 This repository covers a wide range of topics, including:

 1. Scraping with APIs
-2.
+2. Scraping static website
 3. Handling JavaScript-rendered websites with headless browser
-4.
-5. Bypassing anti-scraping measures
+4. Bypassing anti-scraping measures with 2Captcha service
-6. Proxies and rotating IP addresses to prevent hitting rate limit 7.
+5. Use Brightdata Proxies to rotate IP addresses to prevent hitting rate limit and much more
-8.

 ## Learning Resources
 For a more in-depth understanding of web scraping techniques, refer to the accompanying blog: [Insert Blog URL].
 This blog provides detailed explanations, code samples, and additional resources to complement the Jupyter Notebooks.